robcarver17/pysystemtrade/docs/userguide.md

 ```

 You may also want to use *cumulated* returns, which use compound interest rather than the simple addition I normally use.
-See this blog for more information FIX ME
+See this [blog post](http://qoppac.blogspot.co.uk/2016/06/capital-correction-pysystemtrade.html).

 ```python
 acc_curve.cumulative()